 The activity of the Polish Royal Opera is based on three pillars.
 The main one are new productions of the greatest period operas, especially Baroque and Classicist works.
-Another important task for the Opera is to bring back the abundant, and often forgotten, Polish repertoire: operas, but also vocal and instrumental pieces.
-Apart from opera productions, the institution is also active when it comes to concerts.
-Period and modern compositions, chamber and symphonic works are presented with care for the highest possible level of performance, so as to offer the audience the sound possibly closest to the original.
+Another important task of the Opera is to bring back the abundant, and often forgotten, Polish repertoire: not only operas but also vocal and instrumental pieces.
+Apart from operatic productions, the institution is also active when it comes to concerts.
+Period and modern compositions, chamber and symphonic works alike are presented with care for the highest possible level of performance, so as to offer the audience the sound possibly closest to the original.

 In order to fulfil all the above goals, the Polish Royal Opera employs a permanent team of great artists.
 Apart from the extraordinary soloists, the chorus and the orchestra, the Opera has its own period instruments ensemble, the Capella Regia Polona.
 The Opera also invites top-class artists of the Polish and international scene – soloists, conductors, and directors – to participate in individual opera productions and concerts.

 One of the priorities for the Polish Royal Opera is the OPERA ON THE ROAD concert cycle.
 The main purpose of this programme is to popularize high culture in various remote places in Poland, especially where the access to professional theatres is limited.
 Apart from the organization of running events – both in the capital and outside of it – the Polish Royal Opera hosts two festivals.
 The Summer Festival, an annual summary of the passing season, has become a permanent feature in the capital’s cultural offer in July.
 The first Music of the Kings of Poland festival took place in autumn 2019.
 Its purpose was to popularize the not-so-well-known, although abundant, Polish musical works of the past centuries.